darahask/compliance-checker/README.md

 - ADA compliance
     - We will be selecting a few of the guidelines from the list of ADA compliances set up by W3 consortium based on our prime focus on user accessibility and ease of use.
 We will then be inspecting the tags of the HTML elements for getting the relevant information.

- Finf Website Link Here: [Web-Crawler Link](https://webcrawler-wcc.herokuapp.com/)
+ Find Website Link Here: [Web-Crawler Link](https://webcrawler-wcc.herokuapp.com/)

 ## Installation